jevarlec/EPICS-major-mode/README.md

 Author: Jernej Varlec

-Version: 0.5.0
+Version: 0.5.1

-## Installation and Uninstallation
+## Installation, Updating and Uninstallation

 NOTE: For best experience, use Emacs version >= 27.